 The idea of evolution producing construction kits is not new, though they are often referred to as "toolkits".
 [Coates, Umm-E-Aiman, Charrier.
 2014] ask whether there is "a genetic toolkit for multicellularity" used by complex life-forms.
+(I use the label "construction kit" to refer to the combination of tools and the materials on which the tools operate.)
 Toolkits and construction kits normally have users (e.g. humans or other animals), whereas the construction kits we have been discussing (FCKs and DCKs) do not all need separate users.